HL7/davinci-deqm/source/pages/indv-reporting.md

 ## Individual Measure Reporting

 When the results of a quality measure are completed they are POSTed to the quality measure Receiver's FHIR Server.
-The Individual MeasureReport and all the referenced resources are bundled together as a set of `POST` interactions and sent as a single [batch or transaction] interaction using the Standard FHIR API.
+The Individual MeasureReport and all the referenced resources are bundled together as a set of `POST` interactions and sent as a single [transaction interaction] using the Standard FHIR API.

 {% include img-narrow.html img="indv_report_post.jpg" caption="POST Individual Report" %}